Hayley Kiyoko: Sexuality and musical influence

 Kiyoko is a lesbian.
 She has stated that she knew she was attracted to girls when she was six years old, coming out to her parents in the sixth grade.
 Upon realizing she liked girls, she grew up struggling with those feelings, fearing rejection and judgment if she came out.
 Kiyoko wanted to inspire confidence in young people dealing with the same struggles.
 Kiyoko's music is focused on her story and emotions she has experienced while coming to terms with her identity.
 The "This Side of Paradise" music video focuses on her struggles with expressing her true self and the "Gravel to Tempo" music video draws on her experiences with having crushes on girls while growing up.
 In a 2016 interview, she expressed her frustration about not connecting to people the way she wanted.
-When Lily May-Young, one of the co-writers for "Girls Like Girls", asked Kiyoko about something about herself that no one knew and she was afraid to sing about, Kiyoko wanted to sing about the fact that she likes girls, but was struggling to be out about that.
+When Lily May-Young, one of the co-writers for "Girls Like Girls", asked Kiyoko what was something about herself that no one else knew and that she was afraid to sing about, Kiyoko said she wanted to sing about how she likes girls, but was struggling to be out about that.
 Tegan and Sara and Katy Perry's "I Kissed a Girl" were Kiyoko's turning point and inspiration to turn to pop music.
 Through her music, Kiyoko works to normalize lesbian relationships in a society and music industry that she sees as being very heteronormative:

 After seeing the impact her music has on her fans, Kiyoko has stated that she regretted not being open about her sexuality sooner.
 She is now dubbed "Lesbian Jesus" by her fans.

-Since 2018, Kiyoko has been dating former Bachelor contestant Becca Tilley.
+Since April 2018, Kiyoko has been dating former Bachelor contestant Becca Tilley.
 The couple initially kept their relationship private and confirmed it in May 2022 after Tilley appeared in Kiyoko's music video "For the Girls", which is inspired by The Bachelor.
-Prior to this, Tilley used the nickname "95p" to refer to Kiyoko.
+Prior to this, Tilley used the nickname "95p" to refer to Kiyoko when talking about the relationship on Tilley's podcast Scrubbing In.
+Hayley appears on the podcast on September 19, 2022, with the episode "A Deep Scrub: Hayley Kiyoko".
+On July 10, 2025, Kiyoko and Tilley announced that they are engaged, with Kiyoko proposing to Tilley.
+Later, on the same day, on an episode of iHeartRadio's Scrubbing In with Becca Tilley & Tanya Rad podcast, they said the engagement happened a week before in a nudist beach in Mallorca, Spain.

 Kiyoko's song "Mercy/Gatekeeper" talks about the depression she dealt with after suffering from her concussion.